-If you’re craving something light, buttery, and full of vegetables, stir up this easy green bean soup!
+If you’re craving something light, buttery, and full of vegetables, stir up this easy stovetop green bean soup recipe!

 After a big garden season, I love to chop up all of our leftover green beans, onions, carrots, tomatoes, peppers, squash and pumpkin and freeze them up for wintertime.
 This is a quick and easy way to make the fresh garden season veggies last all winter.

 To cook, you will use a large pot or dutch oven that can be set on a stove top.
 We like to make lots of soups and an occasional roast or chicken, and use this dutch oven (pictured below) on a weekly basis.

 1. Wash the green beans, take off the ends and cut up into 1/2 to one inch pieces.
 Cut enough to fill 2 cups of beans.

 2. Chop up 1 small onion, 2 carrots and a couple of stalks of celery

 3. Toss all of the chopped up green beans, carrots, celery, and onions into your soup pot (a large pot or a dutch oven – This is what we use) with 6-8 cups of water.
 Add salt, pepper, and butter.

 4. Before you place the ingredients on the stove, you can add in our secret ingredient Watkins Chicken Soup Base 😉 I use Watkins Chicken Soup base in practically everything.
 Toss it in soups, sprinkled on top of the chicken before baking, casseroles, gravy, etc. Just make sure to buy more than one at a time.
 I always seem to run out just as I’m in soup-making mode.
 For comparison, this chicken soup base is less concentrated than a Bouillon Cube and thicker than chicken stock / chicken broth.

 4. Bring the pot to a boil and let simmer over medium heat for 15 – 20 minutes